 Bail algorithms are a response to perceptions of arbitrariness and unfairness in decisions about pretrial release.
 Critics of traditional forms of evaluating bail have alleged unnecessarily overcrowded jails and disproportionate outcomes for poor people and minorities.

-Another criticism is that algorithms focus on the label attached to the charged offense rather than the underlying facts.
-In one San Francisco case, for example, the judge determined that a man who allegedly shoplifted and knocked down security guards while trying to run away wasn’t your conventional “robbery” defendant.
-The potential rebuttal to this complaint, of course, is that judges are free to disagree with the computer.
+Another criticism is that algorithms can focus on the label attached to the charged offense rather than the underlying facts.
+Some would argue, for instance, that a man who shoplifted and knocked down security guards while trying to run away isn’t your conventional “robbery” defendant.

 A core contention is whether bail algorithms are susceptible to racial bias.
 Some say the math is colorblind.
 Others argue that racial inequality in arrest patterns means that bail algorithms, which weigh criminal history, discriminate by race.